 Why Fire Modeling?

-The use of fire modeling has greatly evolved since its first use in 1940’s.
-Today, fire modeling can help provide economic, safe, performance based designs for buildings.
+The use of fire modeling has greatly evolved since its first use in the 1940's.
+Today, fire modeling can help provide economic, safe, and performance-based designs for buildings.
 RAN Fire Protection Engineering uses fire models to determine the impact that specific design fires and associated smoke spread would have on structures.
-RAN’s employees have over 25 years of experience in developing fire models and evaluating structures to address specific code or performance needs of a client.
+RAN's employees have over 25 years of experience in developing fire models and evaluating structures to address specific code or performance needs of a client.

-RAN has the know-how and practice with various types of fire models, including zone modeling, field modeling, and probabilistic modeling.
-Two of the main fire models that we utilize are Fire Dynamics Simulator (FDS) and Consolidated Model of Fire Growth and Smoke Transport (CFAST).
+RAN has experience with various types of fire models, including zone modeling, field modeling, and probabilistic modeling.
+Our main fire models we utilize are PyroSim, Fire Dynamics Simulator (FDS) and Consolidated Model of Fire Growth and Smoke Transport (CFAST).

 Predict fire growth

 Anticipate smoke spread

 Analyze occupant tenable conditions and ability to egress the building safely